-Compared to the rest of the Metro Detroit market, the Royal Oak submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Metro Detroit market, the Royal Oak submarket has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 38 listings have been listed, which means leases most likley are going fast.
+In the last 90 days, 40 listings have been made available, which means listings might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 3% of the office spaces in the Royal Oak are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 3% of the office spaces in the Royal Oak are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,000 sqft.
-Most properties in this area are approximately 1 stories.
+Even though the median size is 8,370 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are approximately 1 floors.
 Most buildings in this region were built in 1950 and are Class B.

-This market is fairly equally mixed residential and commercial.
+This region is fairly equally mixed residential and commercial.
 Public administration is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Royal Oak folk.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by walking is the most popular way to get to work amongst Royal Oak residents.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.